Rich Newbrough

-Earl Richard "Rich" Newbrough (February 15, 1937 – June 29, 2024) was an American Canadian university football coach and former college football player.
+Earl Richard Newbrough (February 15, 1937 – June 29, 2024) was an American Canadian university football coach and former college football player.
 He served in various coaching roles at Waterloo Lutheran/Wilfrid Laurier University from 1968 to 1993, including as head coach from 1984 until 1993.
 During his 29-year tenure, he also served as athletic director from 1984 to 1997.
 As head coach, Newbrough led the Golden Hawks to winning seasons in all but one year, including a national championship in 1991, the program's first.
 He was named the CIAU Coach of the Year in 1991.
 Newbrough secured two Yates Cup Ontario championships in 1987 and 1991.'

 Early life

 Newbrough was born and raised in Clarksburg, West Virginia, graduating at Bridgeport High School.
 Earl attended Fairmont State College where he played on the football program from 1955 until 1959, winning a WVIAC championship in the process with, future WLU Golden Hawks coach, David Knight, by going a perfect 7–0 record, in 1957.
 Newbrough would be retroactively inducted into the program's hall of fame in 2011.
 Following college, he was commissioned an officer in the United States Marine Corps during which he travelled throughout Southeast Asia.